 Refining your strategy allows you to achieve good results.
 This entails a documented strategy as opposed to one you just carry around in your head.
 Documentation allows you to have something to follow, review, and develop as you encounter new ideas along the way.
-The Content Marketing Institute says that 61% of B2B top performing content marketers are most successful with a documented content strategy are 66% more effective.
+The Content Marketing Institute says that 61% of B2B top performing content marketers are most successful with a documented strategy.

-A content plan is what arises out of this planning, and it will document particular on how you will execute your strategy.
-It details the topics, the action, the team member who will handle certain tasks, where to share your content, all the way down to your call-to-action.
+A content plan is what arises out of your strategy, and it records how you're going to be executing your strategy.
+It details the topics, the action, the team member who'll be handling certain tasks, where to share your content, all the way down to your call-to-action.

 In line with fine tuning your strategy also comes knowing the type of audience you aim to target.
-This will help you narrow down their persona, what they need to hear, or what type of communication strategy would work best.
+This will help you narrow your audience down to who they are, what they need to hear, or what type of communication strategy will work best.
 When you nail this down you can shepherd your audience through every step of their journey towards finding and choosing you.

 Remember that establishing that "who" in your content marketing strategy reveals what stories you should be telling, not only to give information, but to make a connection.